JureSeselj/connect-circle/README.md

 ![Successful payment page]()

-The money will be payed to the Dr.Meeting account automatically each month and the user will will be sent the same email each month till the user cancels the subscription.
+The money will be payed to the ConnectCircle account automatically each month and the user will be sent the same email each month till the user cancels the subscription.

 User can also download the invoice for the payment.